Joy879/Sulify/README.md

-The recommender tab is meant to make requests to a [model](https://suliapi.onrender.com/docs) hosted as an API. the response is a list of ten songs that the user can preview and also view a graph of similarity scores.
+The recommender tab is meant to make requests to a [model](https://suliapi.onrender.com/docs) hosted as an API.
+The response is a list of ten songs that the user can preview and also view a graph of similarity scores.

 ### Main libraries used: :books: